extrawurst/extrawurst.github.io/_posts/2020/2020-12-15-unity-flatbuffers.md

 ![fb]({{ site.url }}/assets/flatbuffers/flatbuffers.png)

-Flatbuffers store data in a contiguous chunk of memory making it also easy on the garbage collector that especially in our use case was trashed with a lot of small allocations.
+Flatbuffers store data in a **contiguous** chunk of memory making it also easy on the garbage collector that especially in our use case was trashed with a lot of small allocations.
 If you mainly read your data from a buffer and do not need to alter it (our exact use case) it escentially reduces allocations to zero (for reusing a static buffer).

+Aside the compact memory layout Flatbuffers reduces the memory consumption by expecting both parties to know the schema.
+We later see how we generate code for client and backend to be able to speak the same *language*.

 ## Comparison